This profile is the second part of a series, which should be read in order. The three American Eagle takes, and thus the three writeups, go :

 Mr. Trudell played in this movie.
 His character was obviously based on real-life Leonard Peltier .

 (Though it’s the largest tribal police force in the US, the NNP doesn’t have deputies TMK.
 That said, it’s entirely possible for their relationship with Mr. Strongbow to be informal.
 He doesn’t state at any point that he has police prerogatives.)

 Eagle and Agent Dale Peck were successful, and arrested Jonas.
-It seems possible that Peck did become a trusted inside contact.
+It seems possible that Peck became a trusted inside contact.

 Kids ‘n’ play

 A woman who had grown up on the res asked for help to recover her runaway son.
 She had discovered that little Tommy St. Clair’s stepfather was beating him.
 After expelling this man from her life, she enlisted the help of Jason Strongbow and a P.I. named Frank Ramirez.